Enjoy samples of my work…

 The trend for food knowledge just keeps growing and has many older adults viewing food as a source of entertainment, comfort and camaraderie.
 In “Activity Matters” Grace covers a taste of the competition in this Iron Chef America spinoff!

-A new program stimulates memories for residents with Alzheimer’s during mealtime.
+the hospitality setting.
+Read more on how Connections stimulates memories for residents with Alzheimer’s during mealtime.

 When it comes to the swimming world, Alexa Kutch, says it best.
 “The friendships, socialization and camaraderie are what the sport is all about.”
 Now headed to the Olympic Trials in Omaha, Nebraska for the June 4th meet where she will compete in the 100 backstroke, Alexa reflects on her swim career and the time spent training for this opportunity of a lifetime—challenging at times due to COVID.
 But in the end, this Easton, PA native is ready to set her mark!

 Grace covered farm to plate dining that promoted sustainable chefs and how they applied farming trends to campus growing operations.
 Learn more about Farming for the Future Conference sponsored by the Pennsylvania Association for Sustainable Agriculture.

 Grace routinely writes for Western Pennsylvania Healthcare News, the Pittsburgh region’s only online healthcare publication, which reports in-depth on the trends, issues and people that impact the area’s health care industry.
 Connections is a Cura Hospitality branded program for residents and patients with dementia, the first of its kind designed specifically for use in the hospitality setting.

 Grace was a contributing editor for Winsight Media’s FoodService Director Magazine, one of the largest national publications covering food service management solutions.
 Grace crafted several monthly articles covering healthcare and corporate dining operations across the country.